seanfisk/mastering-eos/manual/about.rst

 - Joseph Roth for teaching me how to use Git.
 - Kurt O'Hearn for showing me LaTeX and helping me with system administration.
 - Taylor Countryman, Chelsea Champion, and Robb Nemecek for listening to endless amounts of technobabble from me.
+- Eric Vanklompenberg for helping me to learn more about PowerShell and the Windows console.

 Thanks to GVSU faculty: